Yujahua/vue-cli-plugin-loosewebc/README.md

 loosewebc build
 ```

-## Note

-  vue-cli plugin to build a looser vue3 web components(webc) library (Maybe support 2.6.0+, if there's issues you've got, please let me know it.Thanks^) The release is v0.9.9-beta.1.

 ## What is?

 `vue-cli-plugin-loosewebc` is a pulgin based [@vue-cli]() allows you to author Vue components in formate and output a wc lib called `Looser-Web-Coompoent(looserwc)`

 Creating new files in the project with structure as same as your components library, output path may be `lib` or others as you config in `vue.config.js`.